cannon/PointShop-Donation/README.md

 ##Super easy for users
 ![Sign in](http://i.imgur.com/UWeKj7f.png)

 Sign in through Steam and see your own profile.
 No mucking about with Steam IDs!

+---

 ![Choose amount](http://i.imgur.com/4hrjOTW.png)

 Choose from 2 suggested amounts or enter your own amount to donate.

+---

 ![Stripe](http://i.imgur.com/vasFTmW.png)

 Pay with Stripe, on the same webpage.
 No going off and needing to sign in on a third party site like PayPal.

 ![Total donation](http://i.imgur.com/HaXnVcG.png)

 Be remembered when you come back, see your total cumulative donation.

 Note that accepting donations does come with some risk.
 Malicious/fradulent users can create chargebacks which incurr fines against you.
-This typically happens with less than %1 of payments, but nonetheless _I am not responsible for any loss or damage which may come from using this software._ I also recommend frequently backing up your MySQL database to protect against data loss.
+This typically happens with less than %1 of payments, but nonetheless __I am not responsible for any loss or damage which may come from using this software.__ I also recommend frequently backing up your MySQL database to protect against data loss.

 Are you ready to make money off your Garry's Mod server?
 Well, here's how you install it: